 Before you buy any electric food service equipment for your commercial kitchen, we give you an opportunity to try it out at our demonstration kitchen.
 We make it easy to find all the latest electric kitchen equipment in one convenient location, so you can try it out with your products before buying, which saves you the hassle of researching equipment and possibly buying the wrong product.
 You may use the equipment available at our facility or – with a little advance notice – we can bring in any equipment you choose.
 With input from our kitchen experts at our own test kitchen, our customers can be confident about their buying decisions.

 The chart shown here breaks down typical energy usage in restaurants by equipment type.
 Use this average as a "measuring stick" to help you better understand and gauge the quality of your own restaurant's energy spending.
-If you see major gaps, our team of energy efficiency experts can help you close them with energy-saving solutions.
-Contact us to get started.

 It doesn’t take much to notice a big difference.